• Skip to primary navigation

 Now that the roast is all cooked and your house smells like Christmas, it is time to shred.
 I love using these shredding claws to easily shred the meat.
 They are sharp and dig right in and make shredding so simple, plus I feel pretty cool using them!!

 If you are looking for other Family Friendly meals or desserts follow along with me on YouTube or Facebook where I share simple recipes to help you with Feeding Your Fam!
-Make sure to subscribe so you will be notified each time I post a new video!
+Make sure to subscribe so you will be notified when a new recipe is shared.

 pulled pork on a bun